 The Deductible is generally not charged all at once.
 If you visit the Doctor and you have bloodwork, you may receive a bill for a percentage of the total charge from the Doctor that goes to your annual Deductible.
 Co-Pays can also go toward your annual Deductible.
 Each time you visit the Doctor, you receive a bill up to when your Deductible is met.

 There are exceptions where you may receive a bill for thousands of dollars at once.
-If for example, someone had a baby, or had an operation, which could cost tens of thousands of dollars in Hospital and Doctors fees, the Insurance company could send you a bill for the full amount of the annual Deductible.
+If for example, someone had a baby or had an operation, which could cost tens of thousands of dollars in hospital and doctor fees, the Insurance company could send you a bill for the full amount of the annual Deductible.